21 Jan Cancer Prevention: Tips for Living a Healthy Life

 For a more detailed outline of cancer screening guidelines based on cancer type, age, and other factors, review the American Cancer Society Guidelines for the Early Detection of Cancer.

-While your pursuit of these habits are not a guarantee of a cancer-free life, it is a helpful start to living a healthy life.
+While your pursuit of these habits is not a guarantee of a cancer-free life, it is a helpful start to living a healthy life.
 For any more specific questions about lowering your cancer risk, talk with your trusted physician.

 Alabama Cancer Care is an oncology and hematology practice offering understanding and skilled treatment for a wide range of illnesses.
 Alabama Cancer Care believes patient care starts with TRUST and HOPE.
 For more information, give us a call at the Alabama Cancer Care Center office nearest you.